- Knowledge Base

 West Quay Offices offer many Wi-Fi protocols and speeds for your devices.
 Wireless signals can transfer all sorts of data.
-They are essentially just electromagnetic waves traveling through the air on specified spectrum of frequencies – the rate at which a signal vibrates.
-So our mysterious numbers mean that router exchange information on 2.4 or 5 GHz frequencies, and now 6 GHz as well.
+They are essentially just electromagnetic waves travelling through the air on a specified spectrum of frequencies—the rate at which a signal vibrates.
+So our mysterious numbers mean that routers exchange information on 2.4 or 5 GHz frequencies, and now 6 GHz as well.

 What is the difference between the frequencies?